-Q30.
+Q29.
 Can Rural Health Clinics bill for DSMT services?

 A: RHC's do not receive a separate payment for DSMT.
 However, RHCs are permitted to apply for accreditation or recognition and report the cost of such services on their cost report for inclusion in the computation of their all-inclusive payment rates.
 However, DSMT does not constitute an RHC visit and is not paid separately.
-Only individual sessions are allowable on the cost report.

-Refer to Q38 for information on telehealth in the RHC setting.
+Refer to Q37 for information on telehealth in the RHC setting.